fastscape-lem/fastscapelib/doc/source/guide_grids.md

 {ref}`grid-node-iterators` and {ref}`connectivity-node-neighbors` for how to
 iterate through grid nodes and their neighbors.

+Grid method names follow these conventions:

+- ``nodes_xxx()``: get node-specific grid information either for all nodes, a subset of the nodes or one specific node depending on the (overloaded) method.
+- ``neighbors_xxx()``: get grid information about the neighbors of a given grid node.

-Grid faces or cells are not represented explicitly, i.e., cell vertices and edges are not stored as grid data members.
-However, the area of the cell surrounding a given node can be accessed via the {cpp:func}`~fastscapelib::grid::node_area` method (C++ only).
+Although grid faces or cells are not represented explicitly (i.e., cell geometry is stored as grid data members), some of their properties are exposed through the grid API using the conventions above (e.g., {cpp:func}`~fastscapelib::grid::nodes_areas` returns the area of the direct vicinity of each node).

 (node-status-boundary-conditions)=
 ## Node Status and Boundary Conditions